dpguthrie/yahooquery/README.md

 - The data will always be returned as a dictionary
 - `Ticker.ENDPOINTS` will show you the list of allowable endpoints you can pass to the `get_endpoints` method

+## Caution

+This package uses asynchronous requests through the requests-futures package.
+If you're downloading a lot of data, be mindful of the impact you're having on Yahoo's servers.
+The default number of workers is set at 8 but can be changed through the `max_workers` argument when initializing a `Ticker`.